-Maximum recommended radio frequency exposure levels
+Maximum recommended radio frequency exposure levels(power density) by source

 FCC (based on acute heating averaged over 30 minutes)

 µW/m2 (for 30 - 300 MHz)